 Ferrara's commitment to protecting human rights is outlined in the Ferrara Human Rights Policy.
 All Suppliers are required to conduct their activities in a manner that aligns with the Ferrara Human Rights Policy and respects human rights as set out in the United Nations Universal Declaration of Human Rights.
 All business activities of Suppliers must comply with all national and local legal requirements along with published industry standards pertaining to employment and manufacturing in the applicable countries.
-In addition, Suppliers will comply with the following labor practices:
+Suppliers commit to undertaking their own supply chain due diligence to ensure that their supply chain partners perform their activities in compliance with the aforementioned international and local rules.